-Bleeding between periods refers to any bleeding that occurs after the period ends, or before the period is due to begin.
-When this happens, a person may notice light brown spotting in their underwear or a heavy flow resembling a regular period.
+Bleeding between periods refers to any bleeding that occurs after the period ends or before the next period is due to begin.
+When this happens, someone may notice light brown spotting in their underwear or a heavy flow resembling a regular period.

 In this article, we look at the possible causes of bleeding between periods, possible ways to prevent spotting, and when to see a doctor.

 Sex and gender exist on spectrums.
 This article will use the terms “male,” “female,” or both to refer to sex assigned at birth.
 Click here to learn more.

 The medical term for bleeding between periods is metrorrhagia.
 It is also known as spotting or breakthrough bleeding.

 The menstrual cycle refers to the time between the first day of one period and the first day of the next.
 The cycle typically lasts around

 A period refers to the time when a woman bleeds each month, which usually lasts between 3–5 days but can range anywhere between 1 and 8 days.
 Periods are different for every person.